 What does it mean to be an exempt or non-exempt employee under the FLSA?

 Non-exempt employees are those that are subject to the minimum wage and overtime requirements under the FLSA.
-These employees must be paid the minimum wage and overtime (at least one and one-half times their regular rate of pay) if they work more than 40 hours a week.
+These employees must be paid the minimum wage and an overtime premium (at least one and one-half times their regular rate of pay) for hours worked over 40 in a week.